KovaaK/SensitivityMatcher/README.md

 Press `Alt` `+` to nudge bound to correct undershoots.

-Press `Alt` `0` to clear bounds to reset and start over if you made a wrong input.
+Press `Alt` `0` to reset bounds to start over if you made a wrong input.

 &nbsp;